cbeck88/mv-norm-rs/README.md

 mv-norm
 =======

-This rust crate contains functions related to [multivariate normal distributions](https://en.wikipedia.org/wiki/Multivariate_normal_distribution), especially, computing the CDF.
+*Fast* and *accurate* calcluations related to [multivariate normal distributions](https://en.wikipedia.org/wiki/Multivariate_normal_distribution), especially, computing the CDF.
 (Note: Right now we only have the bivariate normal CDF.)

-It ports a subset of the [R package `mvtnorm`](https://cran.r-project.org/web/packages/mvtnorm/mvtnorm.pdf), which is widely used for these purposes.
+This rust crate ports a subset of the [R package `mvtnorm`](https://cran.r-project.org/web/packages/mvtnorm/mvtnorm.pdf), which is widely used for these purposes.

 Additionally, for some functions, this crate provides an alternative "batch evaluation" API.

 For example, the `BatchBvnd` context object enables evaluating the bivariate normal CDF with up to ten times higher throughput, through the use of precomputation and SIMD optimizations.
-This implementation was derived from the `bvnd` function in [Alan Genz' tvpack fortran algorithm](https://github.com/cran/mvtnorm/blob/67d734c947eb10fbfa9d3431ba6a7d47241be58c/src/tvpack.f#L514), and is tested against it for fidelity.
+This implementation was derived from the `bvnd` function in [Alan Genz' `tvpack` fortran algorithm](https://github.com/cran/mvtnorm/blob/67d734c947eb10fbfa9d3431ba6a7d47241be58c/src/tvpack.f#L514), and is tested against it for fidelity.

 Comparisons
 -----------